jazzsequence/sourced-functions/README.md

 ```

 ## New site setup with Chassis
 The functions file also includes functions required for setting up a new site with Chassis.
 Required Vagrant to be installed.
-Simply run `chassis_setup` and the prompts will walk you through the rest.
+Simply run `newsite` and choose the Chassis option when prompted.
+The prompts will walk you through the rest.

-**Note:** For the new site installation and database setup to work, you must have WP-CLI installed.

 ## FAQ